Bi-Lagrangian structures and Teichm\"uller theory: Background on Teichmüller theory

 is a local homeomorphism (\emph{Deformation theorem}, see \cite{MR2827816}).
 The quotient map $\mathit{hol}$ is still open, but local injectivity may fail in general (see \cite{MR1043223}, \cite{MR3289710}).
-However, in restriction to the \emph{stable} locus corresponding to $(X,G)$-structures with irreducible holonomy (see \autoref{subsubsec:CharVar} below), the action of $G$ is proper, so that $\mathit{hol}$ descends to a local homeomorphism at least away from the fixed points of the action (which correspond to the orbifold points of the stable locus in the character variety). \end{remark}
+However, in restriction to the \emph{stable} locus of $(X,G)$-structures with irreducible holonomy (see \autoref{subsubsec:CharVar}), the action of $G$ is proper, so that $\mathit{hol}$ descends to a local homeomorphism at least away from the fixed points of the action. \end{remark}